HTTP-RPC/Kilo/README.md

 * {{>_include_}} - imports content specified by another template
 * {{!_comment_}} - provides informational text about a template's content

 The value returned by a service method represents the data dictionary.
 Usually, this will be an instance of `java.util.Map` whose keys represent the values provided by the dictionary.
-For example, a simple template for transforming the output of the `getStatistics()` method discussed earlier to HTML is shown below:
+For example, a simple template for transforming the output of the `getStatistics()` method discussed earlier into HTML is shown below:

     <html>
     <head>